MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-creating-a-report-server-project-reporting-services.md

 In this lesson, you'll create a *report server project* and a *report definition (.rdl)* file using the Report Designer tool within SQL Server Data Tools (SSDT) / Visual Studio.

+> [!Note]
-> **Note**: SSDT is a free subset of Visual Studio to create projects for Reporting Services, Integration Services and Analysis Services.
-More detailed information about SSDT can be found here: [Reporting Services in SQL Server Data Tools (SSDT)](tools/reporting-services-in-sql-server-data-tools-ssdt.md)
+> SSDT is a free subset of Visual Studio to create projects for Reporting Services, Integration Services and Analysis Services.
+For more detailed information about SSDT, see [Reporting Services in SQL Server Data Tools (SSDT)](tools/reporting-services-in-sql-server-data-tools-ssdt.md).

 When using the Report Designer to create a report, create a Report Server project first to contain the report files and other resource files used by the reports.